Maximizing the Safety & Security of School Buses and Their PassengersAugust 22, 2019

 There are automotive cybersecurity solutions available today that can be implemented on a fleet-wide basis in order to maximize the protection of the millions of children who travel on buses each day.

 GuardKnox: Deterministic Automotive Cybersecurity for Connected School Buses

-GuardKnox’s Secure Network Orchestrator™ (SNO) is a product line of comprehensive automotive cybersecurity solutions designed for protecting fleets of school buses from any type of known and unknown cyberattack.
-Adhering to the most stringent security and safety standards, including ISO 26262 and ISO 15118, the GuardKnox SNO™ solutions include the:
+The GuardKnox product line is compromised of comprehensive automotive cybersecurity solutions designed for protecting fleets of school buses from any type of known and unknown cyberattack.
+Adhering to the most stringent security and safety standards, including ISO 26262 and ISO 15118, the GuardKnox solutions include the:

-- External SNO™ Telematics Domain Controller for protecting the school bus from the cellular Internet used by telematics and Fleet Management Systems (FMS)
+- Telematics Domain Controller for protecting the commercial vehicle from the cellular Internet used by telematics and Fleet Management Systems (FMS)

 Of all fleet vehicles, none carry cargo as precious as school buses.
 Modern school buses offer technological solutions like telematics to increase efficiency and safety.
 But like other connected vehicles—which are literally computers-on-wheels—they must be protected against cyberattack.

 In addition, GuardKnox’s solutions add additional functionality and value to fleets that employ them: while school buses are unique in some aspects, their need for analytics and visibility into fleet statistics is similar to the needs shared by other fleet managers.
 (Trucks, non-school buses and even for trains.)

 Similarly, predictive maintenance is a burgeoning need for fleet managers and, coupled with route optimization, can give fleets a cost-saving advantage by minimizing gas expenses, decrease wear & tear, maximize the lifecycle of the vehicle and its parts, and lower the overall operational costs associated with vehicle use.